MosheOz/Online-Chat/README.md

 Use of technologies: Redux Pattern, Observable, RxJS, ngx-socket-io. <br><br>
 <b>NodeJS</b><br>
 Use of technologies: Express, Socket.io Server, Socket.io Client, Using design pattern of RESTful API. <br>
-The Server are listening and getting events from another servers on another ports.
+The Server are listening and getting events from other servers on other ports.
 (In my case, I used this server on port 8080, and the other one on port 8081).
 <br><br>
 <b>MongoDB</b>
 <br>